EKTtranslate Professional Translations Bureau

 Each country authorizes of his certain government agencies to commit such an assurance.
 This is usually the Ministry of Justice, but there may be other bodies.
 The essence this agreement lies in the fact that in the presence of an apostille on a document (or its translations), is going from one country member mentioned Agreement, so is not required additional legalization of papers for use in another Member state.

-Under the Convention, the Apostille certification shall be subject only to official papers, ie signed by state officials, notary acts, etc. At the same shall be certified by an Apostille authenticates the signature of the public official or a notary.
-The very same content of the document body (also translations), apostilled, strictly speaking, is not confirmed, is not tested, and generally does not interest him.
+Under the Convention, the A p o s t i l l e certification shall be subject only to official papers, ie signed by state officials, notary acts, etc. In this case only be certified authenticity of the signature of said public official or notary.
+The very same content of the document body (also translations), strictly speaking, is not confirmed, is not tested, and generally does not interest him.
 It remains on the conscience of the originator of the document.

 There are cases when neither legalization nor ***certificatin, defined above in providing foreign documents are not required.
 For this purpose between the two countries should be a separate agreement providing for the abolition of the need for special certification.
 It is assumed that the documents are certified in their country of origin of its laws.